 Jackie, Diane’s sister, is hosting our New Year’s Eve celebration this year.
 (Thank you, Jackie!)
-She asked me for a slow cooker pork and sauerkraut recipe, so I sprang into action in my test kitchen.* I loved the result; the key to this meal is the sauerkraut, and it is flavored with bacon, spices, apples, and wine.
+She asked me for a slow cooker pork and sauerkraut recipe, so I sprang into action in my test kitchen.2 I loved the result; the key to this meal is the sauerkraut, flavored with bacon, spices, apples, and wine.

 Want to guarantee good luck in the new year?
 Have some pork and sauerkraut!
 You can only have one strand if you have to.
 But I’ll bet, once you taste it, that you’ll have more than that.

-- 2 lbs sauerkraut, drained and rinsed (I prefer bagged sauerkraut)
+- 2 pounds sauerkraut, drained and rinsed (I prefer bagged sauerkraut)

 - 2 apples, cored and diced

 - 2 tablespoon brown sugar

 - 1 teaspoon thyme

 - ½ teaspoon coriander seed

 - 3 pounds pork western ribs or pork country ribs